Virtualized Cable Access Network Solutions: Changing the Way We Operate and Manage

 Virtualizing the cable access

 - The remote PHY device or shelf: The virtualization of the CMTS is possible because the physical layer (PHY) is removed from the CMTS to either a remote PHY Device (RPD) housed in the access node, or to a remote PHY Shelf located in either the headend, hub or another location.
-Vendor unique implementations driven by innovation and an understanding of market requirements will show a difference in RPD power consumption and telemetry capabilities.
+Service partner unique implementations driven by innovation and an understanding of market requirements will show a difference in RPD power consumption and telemetry capabilities.
 After all, what use is an RPD if it's not able to work with existing hybrid fiber-coaxial (HFC) management tools used by cable operators or if the power consumption is prohibitive to deployment in HFC networks.

 - The COTS switch: The switch serves as the network fabric that manages all L2 or L3 northbound traffic.
 It should enable 1+1 High Availability and be expandable to support incremental 10G links to RPDs, as well as 100G links to the edge router or backbone network.